ElhanM/instagram-clone/README.md

 # Instagram clone

 ## Fullstack small scale web app made using the MERN stack
-### As this is my first ever MERN project, the app is not fully optimized (e.g. there is no pagination due to bad database planing)
+### As this is my first ever MERN project, the app is not fully optimized (e.g. there is no pagination due to bad database planning)

 ### Frontend is hosted with netlify and backend with heroku

 ### External libraries used for frontend: <br />
-Material UI, Axios, SCSS, React Router Dom 6, Universal cookie
+Material UI, Axios, SCSS, React Router Dom 6, Universal cookie, React Loader Spinner

 ### External libraries used for backend: <br />
 Bcryptjs, CORS, Dotenv, Express, Jsonwebtoken, Mongoose and Nodemon for dev